garciart/network-automation/README.md

 ## Installing GNS3

 Installing GNS3 on [Windows](https://docs.gns3.com/docs/getting-started/installation/windows/ "GNS3 Windows Install") or certain Linux operating systems, such as [Ubuntu or Debian](https://docs.gns3.com/docs/getting-started/installation/linux "GNS3 Linux Install"), is pretty straight forward.
-However, you will be using CentOS 7.9 for the labs and demos in this repository, and GNS3 does not work straight-out-of-the-box with Fedora, Red Hat Linux (RHEL), or CentOS.
+However, you will be using CentOS 7.9 for the demo, and GNS3 does not work straight-out-of-the-box with Fedora, Red Hat Linux (RHEL), or CentOS.

 >**NOTE** - I picked CentOS for this tutorial because I use Red Hat Linux (RHEL) and CentOS quite a bit, and I could not find a tutorial that captured all the steps to get GNS3 working on a Fedora family OS.
 It was fun, and the process helped me learn GNS3's dependencies.
 In addition, many companies and government agencies, such as Northrup Grumman and NASA, use RHEL, since it is a trusted OS which is [Protection Profile (PP) compliant](https://www.commoncriteriaportal.org/products/ "Certified Common Criteria Products").